ibmresilient/resilient-community-apps/fn_cisco_umbrella_inv/README.md

 This package requires that it is installed on a RHEL platform and that the resilient-circuits application is running.
 Install this package with 'pip', or `python setup.py install`.
+To set the config values in the app.config file with a new resilient instance run `resilient-circuits config -c`.
-To set the config values in the app.config file run `resilient-circuits config -u`.
+To set the config values in the app.config file with an existing resilient instance run `resilient-circuits config -u`.

 Config values example:
-(Note: The api token will be suppided by Cisco and will be in uuid format)
+(Note: The api token will be supplied by Cisco and will be in uuid format)
 ```
 [fn_cisco_umbrella_inv]
 api_token=abcd1234-a123-123a-123a-123456abcdef